-Peters jumps out of the vehicle and drags Jackson out of his, saying, “Don’t you understand simple English?
-Are you a Taliban spy or are you really that f•©king stupid?”
+Peters jumps out of the vehicle and drags Jackson out of his while saying, “Don’t you understand simple English?
+Are you a Taliban spy or are you really that fucking stupid?”

-The Sergeant in charge of the truck of US troops behind Jackson’s vehicle steps out of the truck’s cab, saying, “The last option, Sir.
-He’s a base pen pusher we got stuck with when our usual officer came down with appendicitis, eight hours ago.”
+The Sergeant in charge of the truck of US troops behind Jackson’s vehicle steps out of the truck’s cab while saying, “The last option, Sir.
+He’s a base pen pusher we got stuck with when our usual officer came down with appendicitis eight hours ago.”

 Jackson says, “You can’t do this, Colonel Smith is my commanding officer and I’ve obeyed all his orders.
 I refuse to accept this unlawful usurpation of my authority.”